apel/rest/schemas/README.md

 # Schema Naming Conventions
-The schema files here are pre-fixed with a numeral to insure their alphanumeric order is the same order that the schema files should be applied to a fresh MySQL installation / container.
+The schema files here are pre-fixed with a numeral to ensure their alphanumeric order is the same order that the schema files should be applied to a fresh MySQL installation / container.

 This is due to the way the APEL database is deployed as a docker container.